jjjsw/CrossoutTradingAssistant/README.md

 ## Crossout
 > Crossout is a free-to-play vehicular combat video game focused on building and driving custom vehicles in PvP and PvE scenarios. --Wikipedia

 A lot of the items involved in building your car are tradable and craftable in the in-game market using the in-game currency "Coins".

-In the market, buyers always want to buy something for as little as possible, while sellers want to sell it for as much as possible.
-So each tradable item always has their lowest offer price being larger than their highest order price.
-It becomes profitable if its lowest offer price is higher than its crafting cost.
+It somewhat behaves like a real market so there are things like supply/demand, elasticity of demand, etc.

 Item prices are available at CrossoutDB, a player-made (not me!) website